 The distance considered when determining a vehicle's fuel efficiency (called the navigational unit distance) is solely dependent upon the vehicle's chassis.
 More specifically, it's dependent upon which of the four general terrain categories in which the vehicle is designed to operate: land, sea, air or space.
 The navigational unit distance for a vehicle is exactly five times the distance represented by its combat range increment.
 For land vehicles, this distance is five kilometers.
 Sea vehicles use a navigational unit distance of 50 kilometers, while for air vehicles it's 100 kilometers; space vehicles in atmosphere are treated as air vehicles, so they also use the 100 kilometer distance in that case.
-For star-borne space vehicles and capital ships, the increment is 5,000 kilometers unless an active Impulse Drive is being used, in which case it's 0.1 AU (fifteen million kilometers).
+For star-borne space vehicles and capital ships, the increment is 5,000 kilometers.
 Fuel efficiency for all superluminal travel follows its own set of rules as outlined later in this sub-Chapter.